Homework problems and due dates (not the dates the

 probably won't realize is poor, and that

-serves to reinforce certain bad habits—ones that
+reinforces certain bad habits that

 most students have, but few are aware of.
 (Example 3 is